-1. There must be one faculty member appointed as program director, with authority and accountability for the operation of the overall program, including compliance with all applicable program requirements.
+- 1. There must be one faculty member appointed as program director, with authority and accountability for the operation of the overall program, including compliance with all applicable program requirements. - 2.
+Selection - a.

-2. Selection

-- a.
 The individual department chair will appoint a program director for the program. - b.
 The chair may appoint themself as program director or as further specified by the ACGME. - c.
 The department chair must confirm that the program director meets all RC requirements for appointment as program director prior to the appointment. - d.
 A letter of appointment from the Department Chair and a copy of the appointee's CV should be submitted to the GME office for GMEC review. - e.
 For combined residency programs (e.g., combined Internal Medicine-Pediatrics) the department chairs of all applicable departments will collaboratively appoint a program director and ensure they meet all requirements. - f.
 The GMEC will review the qualifications of the program director. - g.
 After review and approval, the chair of the GMEC will appoint a mentor from the GMEC to the newly appointed program director to assist with any questions they may have. - h.
 The DIO will then submit the program director information via ACGME ADS for approval by the RC.
 Final approval of the program director resides with the RC. - i.
-Upon notification of program director approval by the RC, the program director will receive a confirmation e-mail from the ACGME with further instruction.

-3. Qualifications

-- a.
-Each program director must obtain and maintain the following qualifications: - Requisite specialty expertise and at least 3 years of documented educational and/or administrative experience, or qualifications acceptable to the RC;

-- 2) Current certification by the specialty board in the discipline of the program, or specialty qualifications that are acceptable to the RC; - 3) Licensure to practice medicine in the state where the institution that sponsors the program is located and an appointment in good standing to the medical staff of an institution participating in the program; - 4) Ongoing clinical activity, - 5) Salary support and protected time to effectively carry out educational, administrative and leadership responsibilities as described in the institutional, common, and specialty/subspecialty specific program requirements. - 6) The program director must continue in his or her position for a length of time adequate to maintain continuity of leadership and program stability.
-The minimum term of the program director appointment should be the duration of the program plus one year.
-(Individual Review Committees may specify further.)
+Upon notification of program director approval by the RC, the program director will receive a confirmation e-mail from the ACGME with further instruction. - 3.
+Qualifications - a.
+Each program director must obtain and maintain the following qualifications: - 1) Requisite specialty expertise and at least 3 years of documented educational and/or administrative experience, or qualifications acceptable to the RC; - 2) Current certification by the specialty board in the discipline of the program, or specialty qualifications that are acceptable to the RC; - 3) Licensure to practice medicine in the state where the institution that sponsors the program is located and an appointment in good standing to the medical staff of an institution participating in the program; - 4) Ongoing clinical activity; - 5) Salary support and protected time to effectively carry out educational, administrative and leadership responsibilities as described in the institutional, common, and specialty/subspecialty specific program requirements; and